What is Thrush?

 Symptoms can include redness, rash, or itching on the part of the body infected.

-Thrush can appear in your mouth, your dick, and sometimes in your arse.
+Thrush can appear in your mouth, your penis, and sometimes in your anus.
 It is not an STI but it is sometimes related to sex.

 If you suspect thrush for the first time, it's best to see your GP for a diagnosis.
 This is because the symptoms can be similar to those of a sexually transmitted infection (STI).
 Your GP will be able to tell the difference.